remlapmot/mrrobust/README.md

 . ado uninstall mrmedian
 ```

-If you find `net install` fails with an error message saying that you have two copies of the package installed simply run the following to delete one of them:
+If you find `net install` fails with an error message that you have two copies of the package installed simply run the following command in Stata to delete one of them:
 ```
 . adoupdate
 ```